This article was first published in Mint Lounge on Saturday, April 22, 2017

 “Yes,” she replies.
 “I don’t think there is any glass ceiling.
 Women need to commit,” says Nayar.

-take a few years off, you can come back.
+Aware of the push and pull of family life many working women face, she says there’s no race.
+“If you need to take a few years off, you can come back.
 But when you come back, you need to be committed because you reap what you sow.”

 Her daughter Adwaita, 26, recalls the early years of elementary school and says it wasn’t always easy to have a working mum.
 “I missed her!
 I would call her non-stop and disturb her in meetings,” she says.